SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

   usage in the integrator interface even when interpolations are used no where else.
 Note that this is only required if the algorithm doesn't have a free or lazy interpolation (`DP8()`).
-* `save_timeseries`: Saves the result at every timeseries_steps iteration.
+* `save_everystep`: Saves the result at every timeseries_steps iteration.
-  Default is true.
+  Default is true if `isempty(saveat)`.
 * `timeseries_steps`: Denotes how many steps between saving a value for the timeseries.
 Defaults to 1.
+* `save_start`: Denotes whether the initial condition should be included in the solution type as the first timepoint.
+Defaults to true.

 ## Stepsize Control